AkilSelot/BigData-Data-Lake/README.md

-This is the final, fully formatted, and polished README.md tailored exactly for your GitHub profile.
-It includes the structural breakdown, tech stack, and professional contact info.

-You can copy and paste the entire block below:

-Markdown
 # 🌊 Scalable Data Lake & Big Data Ecosystem

 This repository demonstrates a modern **Data Lake architecture** built using Python and the Hadoop ecosystem.
 It showcases the transition from traditional MapReduce processing to a multi-layered **Medallion Architecture** (Bronze, Silver, Gold) for scalable, high-performance data analytics.